NASWA-OpenUI/Overview/Open UI Initiative Module Set.md

 **Document Management:** The Document Management module includes functionality related to the scanning, upload, storage, and retrieval of documents by claimants, employers, and staff.
 It is likely to be a commoditized tools with inputs coming from the Open UI Framework.

-**Federal Certification:** The Federal Certification module includes the functionality for staff to process and create FUTA identification files, and process the FUTA Update file, as well as self-service and staff-assisted requests for FUTA 940 Re-Certifications.
+**Federal Certification:** The Federal Certification module includes the functionality for staff to process and create Federal Unemployment Tax Act (FUTA) identification files, and process the FUTA Update file, as well as self-service and staff-assisted requests for FUTA 940 Re-Certifications.

 **Liability Type:** The Liability Type module includes functionality to gather business registration information to determine the employer’s liability to pay unemployment insurance taxes/contributions.
 Also included is the functionality to update employer account information, including account closure and business transfers.

-**Manage Employer Receivables and delinquencies:** This module includes functionality to manage assessments, determine collectible receivables, manage delinquencies, interest, penalties adjustments, bankruptcies, and multiple available collections methods.
+**Manage Employer Receivables and Delinquencies:** This module includes functionality to manage assessments, determine collectible receivables, manage delinquencies, interest, penalties adjustments, bankruptcies, and multiple available collections methods.

 **Performance and Quality Activities:** There are many USDOL/ETA mandated audits (e.g., BAM, BTQ, and Appeals)  as well as internal audits for performance related activities.
 It also needs to account for the functionality of the Tax Performance System (TPS) and SUTA Dumping activities.
 Some may be individual modules and some may be processes that the modules support.

-**State-specific reporting module:** State-specific operations reports may be a separate module or included in the overall Reporting Module; more research is needed on the similarities across states.
+**State-specific Reporting Module:** State-specific operations reports may be a separate module or included in the overall Reporting Module; more research is needed on the similarities across states.

-**Tax Audit and investigation Activities:** The Manage Audit / Investigation Activities module includes functionality pertinent to the management, assignment, and completion of tax field audit activities for multiple audit and investigation types.
+**Tax Audit and Investigation Activities:** The Manage Audit / Investigation Activities module includes functionality pertinent to the management, assignment, and completion of tax field audit activities for multiple audit and investigation types.

 **Tax Integrity/Fraud:** The Integrity/Fraud module includes functionality to prevent, detect, and manage such things as misclassification, fraudulent accounts, unreported wages, and SUTA dumping activities, through crossmatching other means.